48th Bangladesh National Film Awards: Jury board

 On 15 September 2024, a 13-member jury board, chaired by the additional secretary (film) of the Ministry of Information and Broadcasting, was announced.
-The vice chairman of the now defunct Bangladesh Film Censor Board will serve as the member secretary and the director general of the Bangladesh Film Archive and the head of the film division of the Ministry of Information and Broadcasting will also serve in the board.
+The vice chairman of the now defunct Bangladesh Film Censor Board will serve as the member secretary, and the director general of the Bangladesh Film Archive and the head of the film division of the Ministry of Information and Broadcasting will also serve on the board.
 Others include actor Ilias Kanchan, director Zahidur Rahman Anjan, music director Prince Mahmud, cinematographer Barkat Hossain Polash, actress Aupee Karim, singer Nazmun Munira Nancy, S M Imran Hossain, the chair of the Department of Television, Film, and Photography at the University of Dhaka, and journalist Wahid Sujan.

-On 23 September 2024, Kanchan, resigned from the jury board, citing his shortage of time and other commitments.
+On 23 September 2024, Kanchan resigned from the jury board, citing his shortage of time and other commitments.

-On 4 November 2024, the government reconstituted the jury board adding film director Saidur Rahman Sayeed, music director Maksud Jamil Mintu, actor Khawaja Naeem Murad, and actress Shuchorita and dropping Zahidur Rahman Anjan, Prince Mahmud, and Aupee Karim.
+On 4 November 2024, the government reconstituted the jury board, adding film director Saidur Rahman Sayeed, music director Maksud Jamil Mintu, actor Khawaja Naeem Murad, and actress Shuchorita and dropping Zahidur Rahman Anjan, Prince Mahmud, and Aupee Karim.

+Decisions

+On 3 June 2026, the ministry issued a revised gazette with changes to the Lifetime Achievement and Best Screenplay categories following a review of the originally announced results.
+Actress Shabnam and film editor Fazle Haque would receive the Lifetime Achievement award dropping filmmaker Tareque Masud and cinematographer-director Abdul Latif Bachchu since the award is intended for living recipients.
+Niamul Mukta was first named for the Best Screenplay award for the film Roktojoba, but after concerns were raised regarding the authorship of the screenplay, the ministry replaced that selection with Tasneemul Hasan.

+On 4 June 2026, the ministry announced the final decision, selecting 32 artistes and technicians in 28 categories for their contributions to the country's film industry.